JoseMonroyVillalobos/J.A.T.S/README.md

 - Ideal for scenarios requiring direct manual control.

-##Why Separate Versions?
+## Why Separate Versions?

 - Due to program space limitations on the drivetrain ESP32, the ESPNOW-based tracking system and the Bluetooth control system are maintained as separate versions.

-Getting Started
+## Getting Started

-Prerequisites
+### Hardware

-ESP32 microcontrollers.
+- ESP32 microcontrollers.

-ESP32 UWB modules from makerfabs
+- ESP32 UWB modules from makerfabs

-Motor driver boards TB6612FNG and motors for the drivetrain.
+- Motor driver boards TB6612FNG and motors for the drivetrain.

+### Software

-Dabble app for Bluetooth control (optional).
+- Dabble app for Bluetooth control (optional).

-Installation
+## Installation

-Install the necessary libraries:
+Install the necessary modified libraries:

-DW3000
+- DW3000

-DabbleESP32 (for Bluetooth version).
+- DabbleESP32 (for Bluetooth version).

 Upload the respective code to the ESP32 microcontrollers.

-Usage
+## Usage

 UWB Tracking

-Power on the robot and the tag.
+- Power on the robot and the tag.

-The robot will automatically calculate the tag's position and adjust its orientation.
+- The robot will automatically calculate the tag's position and adjust its orientation.

 Bluetooth Control

-Pair your mobile device with the drivetrain ESP32 via Bluetooth.
+- Pair your mobile device with the drivetrain ESP32 via Bluetooth.

-Open the Dabble app and use the control interface to operate the robot manually.
+- Open the Dabble app and use the control interface to operate the robot manually.

 Contributing